Carleton B. Joeckel: The 1940s

+In the fifty-year history of the American Library Association's Washington Office, Molumby summarized the role of Joeckel in establishing the need for federal support for libraries.

 The final years

 After his tenure as Dean of Chicago's Graduate Library School from 1942–1945, Joeckel resigned from his position and headed back to Berkeley to become Professor at the graduate School of Librarianship and spend more time on research and writing.
-After taking a leave of absence in 1949 due to health reasons, Joeckel retired a year later.
+After taking a leave of absence in 1949 for health reasons, Joeckel retired a year later.

 Even in retirement, Joeckel's publications inspired others.
 He is credited with influencing the passage of the Library Services Act in 1956, which increased library services particularly to rural areas.
 Former California State Librarian Carma Leigh noted that in Joeckel's writings, "we find the genesis of much that is now in the federal laws and regulation which make federal financial assistance available to public, school and higher education libraries."
 On April 15, 1960, he died in Oakland, California.